Facts about Bubba Gump the Blind Lab Blend

 A young couple found Bubba eating from a dumpster and picked him up.
 They tried really hard to find his owner but weren't successful.
 We took this sweetheart into our care and found out what a wonderful dog he truly is.
 Soon after we took him in, Bubba Gump was adopted into a lovely family.
-Unfortunately, he does not do well in a home as the only dog and has anxiety when he is left alone without any companionship.
+Unfortunately, he did not do well in a home as the only dog.
+He has anxiety when he is left alone without any companionship.
 The ideal home for Bubba would be one with someone home most of the day.
 Bubba likes kids and is very friendly with people.
-He does well with dogs at doggy day care and in play groups but doesn't always do well with them in the home unless they are older and calmer.
+He does well with dogs at doggy day care and in play groups but doesn't always do well with them in the home unless they are older, calmer, and his size (or larger).
 As you can tell from some of his photos, he LOVES playing with toys!

-Medical Update: According to the Animal Eye Associates, Bubba has retinal deterioration, which could be from birth or lack of medical care from before he was rescued.
+Medical Update: According to the Animal Eye Associates, Bubba has retinal deterioration, which could have been present from birth or from a lack of medical care from before he was rescued.
 There is no pain or pressure on his eyes.
 He needs to be with a calm dog that can be his eyes.
 The doctor was impressed with his beauty and demeanor.

 - Leash Manners - Loves going out for walks and walks okay on leash.
 Gets really excited at the beginning of the walk and pulls.
 He is strong for his size.

 - Crate/House Training - 100% housetrained and will stand by the door and whine when he needs to go out.
 No accidents.
 Is free to roam the house day and night.
 Doesn't chew and does not get up on furniture.
 Loves squeaky toys and soup bones!